TehNut-Mods/HWYLA/README.md

     * Did any of you even know this was a thing?
 I sure didn't
 * Maturity tooltips for crops now work correctly if the crop has a different max age.
 * Added config for the format used to display Block, Entity, and Mod names
-    * You can now change the color, add other text, etc.
+    * You can now wrap custom text around the name, with support for MOTD-like formatting codes.
     * See image below
 * Fixed the ID + Meta tooltip
     * No more `< UNIMPLEMENTED >` in your tooltips